MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/Supported-CentOS-and-Red-Hat-Enterprise-Linux-virtual-machines-on-Hyper-V.md

 **Table legend**

--   **Built in** – LIS are included as part of this Linux distribution.
+-   **Built in** � LIS are included as part of this Linux distribution.
 The kernel module version numbers for the built in LIS (as shown by **lsmod**, for example) are different from the version number on the Microsoft-provided LIS download package.
 A mismatch does not indicate that the built in LIS is out of date.

--   **√** - Feature available
+-   **v** - Feature available

 -   (*blank*) - Feature not available